 Her characters, white and black, in the North and in the South, all grapple with the institution of slavery.
 There are portrayals of how slaves are treated by their masters, some of whom are kindly and some of whom are sadistic.

 And the plot of Stowe’s novel portrays how slavery operated as a business.
 The buying and selling of humans provide major turns in the plot, and there is a particular focus on how the traffic in slaves separated families.

 The action in the book begins with a plantation owner mired in debt making arrangements to sell some of his slaves.
 As the plot proceeds, some escaped slaves risk their lives trying to get to Canada.
-And the slave Uncle Tom, a noble character in the novel, is sold repeatedly, eventually falling into the hands of the drunkard and sadist Simon Legree.
+And the slave Uncle Tom, a noble character in the novel, is sold repeatedly, eventually falling into the hands of Simon Legree, a notorious drunkard and sadist.